Robotic Sleeve Gastrectomy

 What Is Robotic Sleeve Gastrectomy Surgery?

-In a robotic sleeve gastrectomy, Dr. Brown permanently removes a large portion of the stomach.
+In a robotic sleeve gastrectomy, Firstly, Dr. Brown permanently removes a large portion of the stomach.
 And, forms the remaining portion into a thin tube or “sleeve.”
-This procedure reduces the stomach to about the size of a banana, which encourages weight loss by restricting the amount of food the body can take in.
-Vertical sleeve gastrectomy also encourages weight loss by removing the part of the stomach that produces ghrelin, the hormone that stimulates appetite.
-Gastric sleeve surgeries are usually completed within one to two hours, and patients typically leave the hospital within one or two days.
+This procedure reduces the stomach to about the size of a banana.
+Secondly, Which encourages weight loss by restricting the amount of food the body can take in.
+Thirdly, Vertical sleeve gastrectomy also encourages weight loss by removing the part of the stomach that produces ghrelin.
+Finally, Gastric sleeve surgeries are usually completed within one to two hours, and patients typically leave the hospital within one or two days.
 Here is an example of a robotic sleeve gastrectomy narrated by Dr. Brown.
-It’s a good example of the efficiency of the robot in that the instruments move just like he moves his hands, which results in minimal bleeding and trauma to the surrounding tissues.
+It’s a good example of the efficiency of the robot which results in minimal bleeding and trauma to the surrounding tissues.

 Expectations Following Robotic Sleeve Gastrectomy